 Lisa has been a licensed teacher in Hawai`i for over 20 years, supporting both public and private sectors, as well as non-profit organizations.
 She also helped pilot the Navigating Change Program with NOAA and PVS, the Waialua Kilohana Program with Kamehameha Schools, and was a member of the Hawai`i Environmental Education Alliance (HEEA) Leadership Team in 2015 that developed the Hawai`i Environmental Literacy Plan.
 She has also been the recipient of the State of Hawai`i Keeping Hawai`i Green award as well as the National Disney Magazine Award for Community Service.

 ʻĀINA In Schools, Educational Specialist

 Summer is from Waipahu, Oʻahu.
 She is driven by her kuleana to mālama ʻāina—to care for, protect, and ensure the continuity of all that nourishes and sustains life.
 Summer is an educator at heart and aims to encourage all children of Hawaiʻi to cultivate deep kinship with their natural environment and community.
-She is currently pursuing a PhD in education at UH Mānoa with a focus on ʻāina-based pedagogies.
+She has a PhD in education at UH Mānoa with a focus on ʻāina-based pedagogies.
 She loves surfing, paddling, growing food, and spending time with her ʻohana.

 Waste Reduction Coordinator